PATHOPHYSIOLOGY OF VOD/SOS

 - GSTM1 null genotype

-- Sepsis post-HSCT
+- Sepsis post HSCT

-- Age (age <2, older age)
+- Age (age <2 years, older age)

 - Previous liver disease